timh1203/algorithmDS/frontEndMasters.md

 ### Unique Sort Solution (4/15/19)
 - https://frontendmasters.com/courses/practical-algorithms/unique-sort-solution/
 - TOPICS: JSON.stringify
-- this solution speeds up quadratic to linear time
+- this solution speeds up `quadratic` to `linear` time
-- sorting can be generally though of as `nlogn` operation
+- javascript sort method can be generally though of as `nlogn` operation

 - **BUG**
 - in this solution, there's a bug because we introduced the first element into result but not into breadcrumbs
 - subsquently, other 4's will get pushed into results
-- we can solve this by:
+- we can solve this by 1 of 2 ways:
 1) starting i at 0
 2) initiating breadcrumbs with element 0 to be true